-The residential community at Spring Forest includes three couples and three children.
+The Farmastery is the residential community at Spring Forest, which includes three couples and three children.
 We have diverse backgrounds, education, professions, gifts, and skills.

 Some of our professional skills and passions include civil and mechanical engineering, farming, pastoral ministry, cooking, gardening, writing, art, pottery, leading retreats, holding space, spiritual companionship, and more.
 Two of us, Francis and Elaine, are ordained Methodist clergy.
 Francis is a veteran organic farmer.
 Agnes is an agricultural biologist.
 Randall is retired from the county engineer's office and brings many practical construction skills as well as culinary arts.
 Elaine was formerly the Dean of Duke Divinity School and is now Theologian in Residence for the Church at Spring Forest and Abbess to the Community at Spring Forest.
 Charlie and Mary Kay are both engineers and lived in Ghana, West Africa from 2006-2017 before moving back to the States.
 Charlie lectured in mathematics and computer science at Methodist University College Ghana and Ashesi University, while Mary Kay helped the Methodist Church Ghana provide water, sanitation, and other community projects in rural villages throughout the country.
 Charlie and Mary Kay are our newest residents, who make their home both in Houston and at Spring Forest.